xwmx/nb/docs/index.markdown

 - three
 ```

-Several classes of file types are represented with emoji indicators to make
+Several classes of file types are represented with emoji to make them
-them easily identifiable in lists.
+easily identifiable in lists.
 For example, bookmarks and encrypted notes
-are indicated with `🔖` and `🔒`:
+are listed with `🔖` and `🔒`:

 ```bash
 > nb ls